awsdocs/amazon-workdocs-user-guide/doc_source/user_registration.md

 + Last name
 + Password

-You can change your profile photo, time zone, and password from your account after you complete your registration\.
+You can change your profile photo, time zone, and password after you register\.
 For more information, see [Updating your user profile](manage_account.md#account)\.